 How to instruct a barrister

-The instruction of members is arranged through the clerks in our practice management team.
+The instruction of members is arranged through the clerks in Chambers’ practice management team.
 They are happy to answer any questions in relation to potential instructions or any of the members.
 Professional, licensed access and/or lay clients can contact the clerks to obtain a quotation for legal services and discuss suitability and availability.

 Who can instruct a barrister

 Barristers at Atkin Chambers act for a wide range of clients, including multi-national firms and companies, government bodies and other institutions.
-Much of the work has an international element and involves overseas clients, international projects or jurisdictions in which our members have long-standing reputations.
+Much of the work has an international element and involves overseas clients, international projects or jurisdictions in which members have long-standing reputations.

 Members accept instructions from: